Rrocketter/Spotify-to-Youtube-Downloader/README.md

-Sure!
-Below is the README with proper GitHub markdown formatting:

-# Spotify to YouTube Music Downloader
+# Spotify to YouTube Downloader

 This is a Python script that allows you to download audio tracks from a Spotify playlist and fetches the corresponding YouTube videos to convert them into MP3 format.